emelent/bnry-client/README.md

 # BNRY ReactJS Slider

 Feature List
-	- At least 5 images with descriptions, stored on the server, and served using node.(done)
+- At least 5 images with descriptions, stored on the server, and served using node.

+	(done)
-	- Next and previous buttons with a tooltip message indicating which slide is next (kinda)
+- Next and previous buttons with a tooltip message indicating which slide is next

+	(done)
-	- A description below the image.(done)
+- A description below the image.

+	(done)
-	- A click event on the 1st half or 2nd half of the image that should serve as ‘next’ and ‘previous’ buttons (e.g. Clicking on it will take you to the next or previous slide). (done)
+- A click event on the 1st half or 2nd half of the image that should serve as ‘next’ and ‘previous’ buttons (e.g. Clicking on it will take you to the next or previous slide).

+(done)
 - There should be a transition effect when clicking a next/previous slide.
 The new slide should slide in and the old one slide out simultaneously. (done)
-	- Automated tests should be written to cover functionality that you feel should be covered.(done)
+- Automated tests should be written to cover functionality that you feel should be covered.

+ 	(done)
 - Thought should be given to responsive design.(done)

 BONUS:
-	Changes to images or descriptions on the server propagate to the browser without the user needing to refresh the page.(done)
+	Changes to images or descriptions on the server propagate to the browser without the user needing to refresh the page.

+(done)

 ## My thought process during this thing